 Amortized cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
-The EIR amortization is included as finance costs in the statement of profit or loss.
+The EIR amortization is included as finance costs in the consolidated statement of income.